tegcommerce/tegcommerce-website/pages/faq.md

 what is the purpose of tegcommerce?
 :
-    *from brazil to the world's largest open source e-commerce platform*
+    *from brazil to the world an largest open source e-commerce platform*

 who started the tegcommerce project?
 :